Triston Casas Player Props: Red Sox vs. Diamondbacks

 Triston Casas At The Plate

-- Casas is batting .195 with six doubles, six home runs and 25 walks.
+- Casas has six doubles, six home runs and 25 walks while hitting .197.

-- In 46.5% of his 43 games this season, Casas has picked up at least one hit.
-He's also had four multi-hit games.
+- Casas has picked up a hit in 47.7% of his 44 games this year, with at least two hits in 9.1% of those games.

-- He has scored in 41.9% of his games this season, with two or more runs scored in 7.0%.
+- He has scored in 19 of 44 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.